 One Swedish study found that coffee consumption was associated with a reduction in the risk of breast cancer for lean women, whereas it appeared to have the opposite effect in heavy women.
 Studies that have attempted to study the possible influence of coffee consumption on risk of breast cancer according to menopausal status have produced conflicting results.
 Heavy coffee drinking has variously been reported to increase, reduce or have no association with breast cancer risk among premenopausal women.
 Coffee has been linked to reduced breast cancer risk or no association with risk in postmenopausal women.

-Studies that have attempted to study the possible influence of coffee consumption on risk of breast cancer according to hormone receptor status have also produced inconsistent results.
+Studies that have attempted to determine the possible influence of coffee consumption on risk of breast cancer according to hormone receptor status have also produced inconsistent results.
 Several studies have reported results that are suggestive of a possible association between heavy coffee drinking and increased risk of ER- breast cancer in premenopausal women.
-However, several studies have reported that coffee drinking is associated with reduced risk of ER- breast cancer in postmenopausal women.
+However, other studies have reported that coffee drinking is associated with reduced risk of ER- breast cancer in postmenopausal women.
 One Swedish study specifically reported that coffee consumption is associated with reduced risk of ER+/PR- disease.

 Regularly consuming at least two cups of coffee per day might increase the effectiveness of tamoxifen treatment, according to recent research.